 - Pamukkale: It is located approximately 400 km (249 Miles) from Alanya.
 Among nature's wonders is this fascinating castle of salt which ooze hot springs.
 Legend has it that this beautiful natural landmark was once a holy site for the people of Alanya.
 Today, people from around the world come to see this mystical site.
 Even though it is located quite far away from the city, it is definitely worth the visit.

-Activities in Alanya, Turkey in the winter
+Activities in Alanya, Turkey in the fall, winter, or spring

 You can spend a wonderful time at Alanya during winter.
 Here is a list of things you should do when visiting the beautiful city: